aalexeeva/summer_school/XSOLLA Getting started en.md

 Field | Type | Description
 ---- | --- | --------
-notification_type|string|alert Type.
-Obligatory.
+notification_type|string|Alert Type.
+Mandatory.
 user|object|Object with user information. user.id|string|ID user.
-Obligatory. user.name|string|User name.
+Mandatory. user.name|string|User name.
-subscription|object|Object with subscription data. subscription.plan_id|string|the ID of the plan (external id if the plan was created through the API). subscription.tags|array|plan Tags. subscription.subscription_id|integer|subscription ID in the XSOLLA database. subscription.product_id|string|product ID (if sent in token). subscription.date_create|string|the date and time the subscription was created according to the ISO 8601 standard. subscription.date_end|string|date and time of the expiration of the subscription according to the ISO 8601 standard.
+subscription|object|Object with subscription data. subscription.plan_id|string|The ID of the plan (external id if the plan was created through the API). subscription.tags|array|Plan Tags. subscription.subscription_id|integer|Subscription ID in the XSOLLA database. subscription.product_id|string|Product ID (if sent in token). subscription.date_create|string|Date and time the subscription was created according to the ISO 8601 standard. subscription.date_end|string|Date and time of the expiration of the subscription according to the ISO 8601 standard.

 Examples of changes to the subscription: